-You can decide between two box sizes and reserve between 0 and 0 boxes for the season, and then plan the deliveries for any of the delivery dates available in the shipment calendar.
-Shipping format: 0.5 kg __Fresh Demeter organic ginger__ (loose in a box) or 1 kg __Fresh Demeter organic ginger__ (loose in a box) * It will surprise you with its juiciness, intensity and freshness * Fresh Northern German ginger with characteristic spiciness * Organic and biodynamic agriculture, since 2009 with the EU organic label and biodynamic (Demeter) certification * Use the same way as the well-known storage ginger, ie for tea, delicious dishes, or in a smoothie * At the beginning of the season it has no or a very thin skin, at the end of the season it is a bit thicker, you can scrape it off or eat it as you like * You can cook the greenish/red stem end in your recipes, but you won't want to eat it because of its fibers * To protect the plants and ensure their growth, this product was grown in green houses * It keeps best in a damp cloth or container in the fridge for up to two weeks * Ginger can also be frozen well or pickled with salt or oil; we will put more detailed instructions for processing in your harvest box We start harvesting when the ginger has a fresh, fruity, pungent aroma and is not very fibrous.
+You can reserve between 2 and 10 boxes for the season, and then plan the deliveries for any of the delivery dates available in the shipment calendar.
+Shipping format: 0.5 kg __Fresh Demeter organic ginger__ (loose in a box) * It will surprise you with its juiciness, intensity and freshness * Fresh Northern German ginger with characteristic spiciness * Organic and biodynamic agriculture, since 2009 with the EU organic label and biodynamic (Demeter) certification * Use the same way as the well-known storage ginger, ie for tea, delicious dishes, or in a smoothie * At the beginning of the season it has no or a very thin skin, at the end of the season it is a bit thicker, you can scrape it off or eat it as you like * You can cook the greenish/red stem end in your recipes, but you won't want to eat it because of its fibers * To protect the plants and ensure their growth, this product was grown in green houses * It keeps best in a damp cloth or container in the fridge for up to two weeks * Ginger can also be frozen well or pickled with salt or oil; we will put more detailed instructions for processing in your harvest box We start harvesting when the ginger has a fresh, fruity, pungent aroma and is not very fibrous.
 It changes through the course of the season, becoming yellower, more fibrous, and developing skin.
 Unfortunately, complete ripening as in its tropical homeland is not possible here in northern Europe due to the short length of the day and the lack of warmth in autumn and winter.

 We start harvesting at the end of August, when the ginger plants are between 1.2 and 1.6m high and have grown so densely that nobody can walk through the paths anymore - we feel like we’re in the jungle!
 The characteristic, beguiling scent accompanies us and we all love it.
 We finish the harvest in November.